lloydsargent/Raspberry-Pico2-Qemu/README.md

 > ⚠️ **Other Note**
 >
-> The RP2350 has some... what I consider errors.
+> The RP2350 documentation has some... what I consider errors.
 For example, it has some bits labeled as being R/O when in fact they are not.
 PENDSVSET is R/W with the write being very important.
 This messed me up and took me a couple of days before I realized the documentation was wrong.
-The bit is in fact writable.
+The bit writable.

 ## What to expect